-Goods and Services
+Supplies and Services

-Total Contact Action Responsibility / Notes Contract Value Authorisation <£5,000 At least 2 written quotations where no current contract / framework is in place.
+Total Contact Value Action Responsibility / Notes Contract Authorisation <£5,000 At least 2 written quotations where no current contract / framework is in place.
 Department A balanced approach being undertaken based on the nature and level of the transaction involved.
 Value for money must always be achieved.
+The relevant Framework/College's Terms and Conditions are to be in place and agreed by the supplier.
 The Budget Holder £5,001 to £25,000 Endeavour to obtain at a minimum 3 written quotations where no current contract / framework is in place.
-Department The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory regulations.
-A member of SMT and Head of Finance and Student Funding £25,001 to £50,000 At a minimum 3 quotes via PCS 'quick quote' require to be obtained where no current contract / framework is in place.
-Procurement The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory regulations.
-A member of SMT and Director of Finance and Estates and / or Head of Finance and Student Funding £50,001 to £500,000 Open tender via PCS / PCS-T endeavouring to obtain at least 3 responses.
+Department The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory Regulations.
+The relevant Framework/College's Terms and Conditions are to be in place and agreed by the supplier.
+A member of SMT and Head of Finance £25,001 to £50,000 At a minimum 3 quotes via PCS 'quick quote' require to be obtained where no current contract / framework is in place.
 Procurement Where a suitable procurement framework exists, a mini competition or direct award may be carried out.
+The procurement must demonstrate best value, due diligence, and transparency in the selection process in line with corporate and statutory Regulations.
+A member of SMT and Director of Finance and Estates and / or Head of Finance

-If no suitable framework is available, it will be necessary to carry out an open tender exercise.
-The exercise should also be carried out in a manner that will allow any resulting contract to be formed on the Colleges' terms and conditions.
-Two from Director of Finance and Estates / Vice Principal / Principal >£500,000 Open tender via PCS-T Procurement Where a suitable framework exists, a mini competition or direct award Corporate Development Committee or Board
+£50,001 to £500,000 Open tender via PCS / PCS-T endeavouring to obtain at least 3 responses where no current contract / framework is in place.
+Procurement Where a suitable procurement framework exists, a mini competition or direct award may be carried out.
+If no suitable framework is available, it will be necessary to carry out an open tender exercise..
+Open Tender Procurements falling into this category must be advertised as per the current relevant Procurement Regulations.
+Two from Director of Finance and Estates / Vice Principal / Principal >£500,000 As above As above Corporate Development Committee or Board of Management depending on timing of award